Cascoda/cascoda-sdk/docs/guides/thread-commissioning.md

 CLI Commissioning uses the OpenThread CLI of a device already on the network in order to commission another device.
 It is useful for development purposes and testing.

-- Connect to the CLI of the device, such as by using ``serial-adapter`` if using the [on module architecture](../reference/system-architecture.md).
+- Connect to the CLI of the device.
+Run ``serial-adapter`` if using the [on module architecture](../reference/system-architecture.md).
+Alternatively, you can access the CLI on the Border Router via SSH using the `ot-ctl` command.
 - The Commissioner device must be already connected to the desired network.
     - The ``state`` command can be used to test this - output should be ``child``, ``router`` or ``leader``.
 - Run the ``commissioner start`` command.